Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

 Making sure that all these colours combined with each other as well as picking the right shade for each was achieved using [Coolors](https://coolors.co/)

-During the development process I felt that something was lacking in terms of colour, so I added a very light blue (#e3f2fd) to the top navbar and footer, and this made the whole page feel more alive and pleasing to the eyes.
+During the development process I felt that something was lacking in terms of colour, so I added a very light blue (#e3f2fd) to the top navbar and footer, and this made the whole page feel more alive and pleasing to the eye.

 #### Typography